 The building design, materials, colors, and textures establish its theme and character.
 Architecture shall be compatible and complementary with other buildings within the Specific Plan area; however, design diversity is encouraged to provide visual interest.
-Although development within Planning Area 1 and Planning Area 2 differ in building height and scale, similar design concepts apply as follows.
+Although development within Planning Area 1 (BP District) and Planning Area 2(IG District) differ in building height and scale, similar design concepts apply as follows.

-- 1. Ensure scale, massing, fenestration, materials, and colors are consistent with the building's architectural style and compatible with the overall design in the Specific Plan area. - Avoid blank walls by providing articulation on building elevations visible from a public rightof-way through elements such as cornices, parapets, expression lines, and changes in materials and/or colors. - 3.
-Provide the greatest level of articulation on the front facades that are visible from the public rights-of-way and at the main entrances. - 4.
+- 1. Ensure scale, massing, fenestration, materials, and colors are consistent with the building's architectural style and compatible with the overall design in the Specific Plan area. - Avoid blank walls by providing articulation on building elevations visible from the public right-ofway through elements such as cornices, parapets, expression lines, and changes in materials and/or colors. - 3.
+Provide the greatest level of articulation on the front facades that are visible from the public rights-of-way and the main entrances. - 4.
 Design entry features as a significant aspect of a building's overall composition through massing, detailing, architectural treatments, and/or special materials and colors. - 5.
 Employ recessed or covered building entrances to provide shade and visual relief. - 6.
-Design office buildings, business parks, and office areas of industrial or warehouse buildings with an emphasis on the use of windows, architectural details, and building articulation.

-- 7. Integrate the design of industrial/warehouse office areas into the overall building composition so they create powerful architectural statements and not visually disjointed "add-ons". - 8.
+Design office buildings, business parks, and office areas of industrial or warehouse buildings with an emphasis on the use of windows, architectural details, and building articulation. - 7.
+Integrate the design of industrial/warehouse office areas into the overall building composition so they create powerful architectural statements and not visually disjointed "add-ons". - 8.
 Employ a minimum of four different colors, materials, and/or textures on each building. - 9.
 Avoid terminating a change in material or color at a building edge; instead, select a logical termination point in relation to the architectural features or massing. - 10.
-Paint exposed downspouts, service doors, and mechanical screens the same color as the adjacent wall.
-Exposed downspouts are not permitted on elevations that front onto a street.
+Paint exposed downspouts, service doors, and mechanical screens the same color as the adjacent wall. - 11.
+Elevations to the front of buildings across Eucalyptus Ave shall be additionally enhanced due to residential land use designation across the street.